davidrhoden/davidrhoden-basic-netlify/timeline/sally-on-desk-oct-25-2019.md

 ---
-title: Sally on the desk as usual
+title: Sally slept on the desk, as usual.
 date: 2019-10-25T11:00:00.000Z
 summary: We were so happy then.
 excerpt: We were so happy then.
 category: sally
-image: timeline/sally-on-desk-2019-10-25.jpg
+image: sally/sally-on-desk-2019-10-25.jpg
 tags:
   - post
   - New Orleans